twentysixlabs/healthnotes-bot/DEPLOYMENT.md

     make all
     ```
     This command (among other things) uses `env-example.cpu` defaults for `.env` if not present.
+    It also creates a local Python virtual environment (`.venv`) to download the Whisper model
+    into `./hub` so Docker can reuse the cache.
+No system-wide Python packages are installed.

 2.  **For GPU (Medium Model, Faster Performance - Requires NVIDIA GPU & Toolkit):**
     this will use 'whisper medium' model, which is good enough to run on GPU.